Homepage Performance vs. Conversion: Finding the Balance

 >

-Performance gain: 70-90% file size reduction Conversion impact: None (users see same visuals)
+Performance gain: 70–90% file size reduction.
+Conversion impact: none (users see the same visuals).

 Do:

-- Subset fonts (only include characters you use)
+font-display: swapfor immediate text rendering. - Subset fonts (only include characters you use).

 Example: